liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/01-beginning-android-mobile-sdk-development/04-installing-mobile-sdk-android.markdown

 # Installing the Liferay Mobile SDK for Android

-You must install the Liferay Mobile SDK in your Android app so that your app can interact with the Guestbook portlet.
+You must install the Liferay Mobile SDK in your Android app so that it can interact with the Guestbook portlet.
 The Mobile SDK you built for the Guestbook portlet contains only the classes and methods required to call the portlet's remote services.
 You also need to install the Mobile SDK that contains the